lee-dohm/code-smells/README.md

 In the above example, the function calling the message chain has to understand that it needs to go to the database, get the company object, get the manager object from that, get the individual employee's object from there and finally get the salary.
 If the structure of how employees are stored changes, this code will break.
 It would be better to simply ask the database for the employee by name and then ask that for its salary, then the structure of how employees are stored can change and the code will continue to work.

+#### Metaprogramming Madness

+* [Refactoring: Ruby Edition][refactoring-ruby]

+> While in most cases Ruby's dynamic nature provides great benefits, it can be misused.
+Some metaprogramming techniques can result in obfuscated code.
+The `method_missing` hook, for example, often results in code that is difficult to understand.

 #### Middle Man

 * p85